hiruna72/squigualiser/README.md

 *use samtools fasta command to create .fasta file from SAM/BAM file
 ````
 ## Method 2 - Reference to signal visualization
-(first 3 steps are same as Method 1)
+The first 3 steps are same as Method 1.
 1. Run basecaller
 2. Merge passed BAM files to create a single BAM file
 3. Reformat move table